 Addiction is a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.
 People with addiction use substances or engage in behaviors that become compulsive and often continue despite harmful consequences, according to the American Society of Addiction Medicine (ASAM).

 Opioid use disorder is a significant public health crisis in America today.1

 Opioid overdose is the leading cause of death for Americans under the age of 50.2

-More than 70,000 Americans died from drug overdoses in 2017, most involving a prescription painkiller or an illicit opioid like heroin.3
+More than 67,000 Americans died from drug overdoses in 2018, most involving an opioid like fentanyl, heroin or oxycodone.3

 The true cost of the opioid drug epidemic in 2015 was $504 billion, or roughly half a trillion dollars, according to the U.S. Council of Economic Advisers.4